Interpretable Representations in Explainable AI: From Theory to Practice: Interpretable Representations

-The interpretable representation of image data operates similarly -- see Figure~\ref{fig:blimey_lime}.
-Images are algorithmically segmented into super-pixels, often using edge-based methods~\cite{ribeiro2016why} such as quick shift~\cite{vedaldi2008quick}, but the resulting partition may not convey (cognitively) meaningful concepts from a human perspective. \emph{Semantic segmentation} or outsourcing this task to the user usually yields better results~\cite{sokol2020limetree,sokol2020one}.
-Next, the segments are represented as a binary vector indicating presence (\(1\)) or absence (\(0\)) of information in each super-pixel, where an all-\(1\) vector corresponds to the original image.
-However, removing a super-pixel from an image when setting one of the interpretable components to \(0\) is an ill-defined procedure.
-The most appealing and semantically-meaningful solution would be to ``remove'' the content of a segment by occluding it with another object, akin to Benchmarking Attribution Methods (BAM~\cite{yang2019bam}), or retouching it in a context-aware manner, e.g., with what is anticipated in the background, thus preserving the colour continuity of the image.
-Both of these approaches are intuitive, but they are difficult to automate and scale since they are mostly limited to image partitions where each super-pixel represents a self-contained and semantically-coherent object.
+This approach comes with its own implicit assumptions and limitations.
+For one, an edge-based partition of an image may not capture concepts that are meaningful from a human perspective. \emph{Semantic segmentation} or outsourcing this task to the user appears to yield better results~\cite{sokol2020limetree,sokol2020one}, possibly at the expense of automation difficulties.
+Furthermore, the information removal proxy could be improved by replacing colour-based occlusion of super-pixels with a more meaningful process that better reflects how humans perceive visual differences in images.
+For example, the content of a segment could be occluded with another object, akin to the procedure proposed by Benchmarking Attribution Methods~\cite{yang2019bam}, or retouched in a context-aware manner, e.g., inpainted with what is anticipated in the background, thus preserving the integrity and colour continuity of the explained image.
+While both of these approaches are intuitive, they are difficult to automate and scale since the underlying operations are mostly limited to image partitions where each super-pixel represents a self-contained and semantically coherent object.